rammpeter/panorama/README.md

 - Open the application in your browser: http://localhost:8080
 - Login with an Oracle user of the choosen database

-### 2. Use Panorama as Docker container
+### 2. Use Panorama as container
-- Ensure you have Docker installed
+- Ensure you have Docker or Podman installed
 - Run the application by executing the following command in a terminal:
   ```
-  > docker run -p 8080:8080 rammpeter/panorama
+  > docker run -p 8080:8080 docker.io/rammpeter/panorama
   ```
 - Open the application in your browser: http://localhost:8080
 - Login with an Oracle user of the choosen database